Avenue de la Boire Salée

 Brissac, France’s highest château

-A few kilometres from your Slow Camp campsite, the Château de Brissac deserves a short detour.
+A few kilometres from your Slow Village campsite, the Château de Brissac deserves a short detour.
 The highest château in France with its 48-metre towers, this château built in the 11th century by Foulques Nera, and then rebuilt respectively in the 15th and 17th centuries, has remained in the same family since 1502.
 With its landscaped park adjoining the vineyard, Brissac stands as an imposing château over 7 levels where you may come across the Marchioness and the Marquis of Brissac, who are still in residence.
 The visit reveals a dazzling décor, with amongst other attributes, a belle époque theatre with seating for 200 people.
 The visit concludes in the château’s cellar by a wine tasting for wines produced on the estate, which are also on sale.

 The mild Anjou climate